basheerbk/1st-year-mini-project/README.md

 # 1st-year-mini-project
 > A simple arduino Based Fire alram system with DC motor pump

 > Arduino Uno is an open-source microcontroller board developed by Arduino.cc.
 It has several advantages over the conventional microcontrollers.
 It comes with a pre-tested software and hardware libraries and has its own integrated development environment (IDE).
-Also it is less expensive & beginner friendly.

 ## Components Required
 * Arduino Uno Board
 * USB Cable
 * LM 34 (Temperature sensor)
-* 220 OHM Resistor X 1 Nos
-* 5v Relay
+* 5v Relay module
 * DC motor pump
 * Buzzzer
 * LED
-* Breadboard
-* Jumper Wires (Male to Male ) X 2 Nos

 ## Circuit Diagram